AlexisAGG14/AlexisAGG14/README.md

 ##### In summer of 2018 I was selected by "Clubes de Ciencia México" to participate at "Fuel production: From conventional to renewable" science club.

-##### I have 2 main professional goals, first one is to help science to grow in my country, México, and second one, I want to help to reverse climate change.
+##### I have 2 main professional goals, first one is to help science to grow in my country, México, and second one, have my own restaurant